 We've heard it a million times.
 "Why didn't I go freelance earlier?
 Why did I wait this long?"
 The industry is full of designers who want to leave their jobs, but take years trying to pluck up the courage.

-1. Survive The Corporate World And Go Freelance As A Creative Designer: Drive through Corporate Hierarchy like a Boss and Succeed on your Own as a Freelancer by Alex Aráez
+1. Survive The Corporate World And Go Freelance As A Creative Designer: Drive through Corporate Hierarchy like a Boss and Succeed on Your Own as a Freelancer by Alex Aráez

-In this honest and raw book, Alex Aráez shares a series of practical shortcuts to help you make it as a freelance designer using common sense and practical thinking.
-The corporate world, although it is exciting and rewarding, can be complicated, hard to impact and really exhausting.
+In this honest and raw book, Alex Aráez shares a series of practical shortcuts to help you make it as a freelance designer using common sense and rational thinking.
+The corporate world, although it is exciting and rewarding, can be complicated, hard to impact and exhausting.
 Aráez doesn’t hold back in revealing both the good and not-so-good sides of the creative industry.

 Priced at £14 | Buy the book